 As with many aspects of health and well-being, if you travel around the world then you’ll notice that methods and beliefs vary wildly, especially when it comes to natural sleep remedies.
 While they do vary, plenty of sleep aids are based around different foods, oils and vitamins.
-We’ve scoured the globe for all the herbs and natural chemicals that are believed to help us get a better night’s sleep.
-Check out our guide below to the best herbal sleep aids and natural remedies for sleep.
+If you’re wondering “what can I take to help me sleep?”, wonder no longer, as we’ve scoured the globe for all the herbs and natural chemicals that are believed to help us get a better night’s sleep.
+Check out our guide below to the best herbs for sleep and natural remedies for sleep.

-*Medicinal Note: It’s advised to speak with your GP before adding herbal sleep aids and supplements to your diet or lifestyle, especially if pregnant or on a course of medication.
+*Medicinal Note: It’s advised to speak with your GP before adding herbs for sleep supplements to your diet or lifestyle, especially if pregnant or on a course of medication.

 1. Lavender (Europe & Africa)

 Lavender is probably one of the most popular sleep remedies as it’s known for its calming effect in aromatherapy.
 Studies suggest that lavender can help you relax, and even induce drowsiness.
 Placing some in your bedroom, or making a sleep sachet, may well help you nod off at night.

 Valerian is a flowering plant native in many parts of the world including Europe, Asia and the Americas.
 You can use its root as a form of sedative, making it a popular sleep remedy.
 The root is the useful part of the plant, and is actually approved in Germany by their herb regulatory agency and readily available in supplements.
 Incidentally, the dried root apparently smells like dirty socks!
 But don’t let this put you off, it’s one of the most popular sleep aids around.

 3. Wild Lettuce (England)